-No, you can't just pay the figure shown on your monthly mortgage statement to pay off the loan.
+You can't just pay the amount shown on your monthly mortgage statement to pay off the loan.
 That amount is your outstanding loan balance, not a payoff amount.
-To ensure that you pay the correct amount, you need an official payoff statement from the servicer.
+You need an official payoff statement from the servicer to ensure you pay the correct amount.

 A payoff amount is how much you must actually pay to satisfy the debt.
-It will include all of the amounts you owe, including interest through the day you intend to pay off the loan, any fees or costs incurred, and the like.
+It will include all the amounts you owe, including interest through the day you intend to pay off the loan, any fees or costs incurred, etc.

 Exceptions.
 The servicer doesn't have to meet the seven-day deadline if any of the following situations apply.

-If any of these exceptions apply, then the servicer must provide the payoff statement within a reasonable amount of time.
+If any of these exceptions apply, the servicer must provide the payoff statement within a reasonable time.

-If you don't receive the payoff statement within an appropriate time frame after you make your request, you can send your servicer a complaint in writing (called a "notice of error").
+If you don't receive the payoff statement within an appropriate time frame after your request, you can send your servicer a written complaint (called a "notice of error").
 (12 C.F.R. § 1026.35.)
 Your written complaint should include:

-You can also send a notice of error disputing the accuracy of any payoff statement you receive, if you think the amount is incorrect.
-Federal mortgage servicing regulations require the servicer to correct the error, if there is one, within seven days (excluding legal public holidays, Saturdays, and Sundays).
-(To learn more about how to make your servicer correct an error or provide you with important information, read How to Dispute Mortgage Servicer Errors.)
+You can also send a notice of error disputing the accuracy of any payoff statement you receive if you think the amount is incorrect.
+Federal mortgage servicing regulations require the servicer to correct the error, if there is one, within seven days, excluding legal public holidays, Saturdays, and Sundays.

 If your servicer doesn't respond to the notice of error, you should consult an attorney who can help you enforce your rights.